jarededwards/vault-spike/README.md

 we removed the job that ran first and slept 10 seconds to start a sync wave because it proved to be useless. we also removed `PostSync` hooks completely and relied only on sync waves 10,20,100 the final job in a sync wave seems to be what is holding up subsequent sync waves

+milestone 3:
+using raw manifests from the kubernetes-toolkit upstream to halt applications from moving forward. we can successfully hold sync waves with these final jobs